Last Updated on

 At certain times of the day, you might be ready to throw your scope out the window.
 However, in this case, it’s not the rifle scope’s fault.
 Shooters will have to deal with some sort of mirage whether it’s long range or even close range.
 First off, you have mirage that long range shooters will know all about.
 The heatwave-like distortion that can have huge consequences on your point of aim, let alone just trying to see your target clearly.

 However, you can use mirage to make adjustments to your shots if you can read mirage and wind patterns to your benefit.
-Don’t know anything about that?
-We give you the scoop on it here!
-However, the best way to correct a blurry image when it’s because of Mother Nature is to dial down on the magnification.
+But, the best way to correct a blurry image when it’s because of Mother Nature is to dial down on the magnification.
 Being too high up just gives you a closeup of the waving illusion.

 The other type of mirage is what we know as barrel or suppressor mirage.
 This occurs even for close range hunters because the heatwaves are emanating off the rifle’s barrel or suppressor itself.
 This can be corrected by allowing the rifle to cool down between popping off rounds or an anti-mirage shield or band.